 Average Episode Length: 60-90 min

 Jonathan Levitt interviews elite and recreational runners alike with the same driving question: what is the “why” behind their motivation to run?
 Interviews are down-to-earth and relatable, no matter your present ability as a runner.

 Diz Runs Radio

 Denny is a friend and fellow running coach with a long-running podcast.
-His series features threes types of episodes: interviews with elite runners and everyday runners alike.
+His series features three types of episodes.
+He interviews elite runners and everyday runners alike.
 Beyond that, he also hosts quick tips and monthly Q&As.
-The quick tip episodes are my favorite, as the information is valuable and relevant – such as the recent quick tips on heat illness.
-Denny has interviewed several bloggers and influencers, putting a voice and a story behind many of the names we know.
+Denny has interviewed several influencers, putting a voice and a story behind many of the names we know.
 (You can listen to my recent interview on this podcast here: Diz Runs Episode 900)

 Listen Here: Diz Runs Radio

 Average Episode Length 15-20 min (Quick Tip); 60 minutes (Interviews)